-New students will be issued with University Union cards by mail to their term address as soon as possible after fee payment.
+New students will be issued with University Union cards at the University Union Enquiry Desk as soon as practicable after payment of fees.
 In the meantime, the fees receipt form should be carried during attendance at the University and shown on request.
-If the Union Card is not received within three weeks of fee payment the University Union should be notified.
+A period of at least three weeks should be allowed to elapse after payment of fees before making application for the card.
+Cards will not be posted under any circumstances.